abdulwaheed-dev/abdulwaheed-dev/README.md

 ### Glad to see you here!
-I’m a undergraduate computer science student.
-I am currently in my final year of my graduation.
-Throughout my undergraduate student time period, I have learnt many skills on different technologies.
-Each technology I learnt, was with project based learning.
-So for now, I have learnt C++, JAVA, C#, Kotlin, Flutter and Python programming language.
-Along with that, I have learnt the Android with Kotlin and Flutter.
-Moreover, I am currently working on full stack web development, that is MERN stack.
+I am highly motivated and energetic who believe in learning by solving challenging tasks.
+I am undergraduate final year student of Computer Science department on Sindh Endowment Scholarship at Sukkur IBA University.
+In this time period I have learnt a lot of technical skills.
+I am holding 3.35 CGPA till now.
+I am seeking a beginner role to enhance and explore my technical skills gained at Sukkur IBA University.
+I am eager to perform valuable work using my skills.

 ## Rapidfire